Jeb Hensarling: Political career

 Prior to serving in Congress, Hensarling was State Director for Texas Senator Phil Gramm from 1985 until 1989.
-He also managed Gramm's re-election campaign in 1992.
+He also managed Gramm's re-election campaign in 1990.
 From 1991 to 1993, he served as executive director of the Republican Senatorial Committee.

 Hensarling next served as a vice president at two companies before becoming owner of San Jacinto Ventures in 1996 and CEO of Family Support Assurance Corporation in 2001.
 He served as vice president of Green Mountain Energy from 1999 to 2001.

 Hensarling was elected to his first term in 2002, defeating Democratic opponent Ron Chapman with 58 percent of the vote.
 He was reelected in 2004 with 64 percent of the vote over Democratic challenger Bill Bernstein.
 In 2006, he was reelected with 62% of the votes over Charlie Thompson (D) with 36%, and in 2008 with 84% against Ken Ashby (L) with 16%.
 In 2010, Hensarling was reelected with 71% of the votes, in 2012 with 64% and in 2014 with 85%.
 In 2016 Hensarling gained a total of 80% of the votes and defeated Ken Ashby, who had received 20% of the votes.

 A December 31, 2005, article in National Review profiled his work as the country's "budget nanny", saying that he replaced his mentor, former Senator Phil Gramm, in this role.
 Hensarling's proposed legislation was said to be intended to force Congress to "decide how much money they can afford to spend, and then prioritize within those limits."
 The article said that "the chief problem with any proposal to reform the budget process is that it excites almost nobody."

 Hensarling was elected chairman of the Republican Study Committee following the 2006 congressional elections, defeating Todd Tiahrt.

 From 2011 to 2013, Hensarling was chairman of the House Republican Conference.
 He served on the Congressional Oversight Panel of the Troubled Asset Relief Program, the National Commission on Fiscal Responsibility and Reform.
 Hensarling was also co-chair of the Joint Select Committee on Deficit Reduction.

 After the 2012 election, Hensarling was elected as chairman of the House Committee on Financial Services, succeeding Rep. Spencer Bachus (R-Ala.).

-After the election of Donald Trump as president, Hensarling met with the transition team and left thinking he had been selected to be secretary of the treasury.
+After the election of Donald Trump as president, Hensarling met with him in Trump Tower and was considered for Secretary of the Treasury.
 Eventually, Steven Mnuchin was given the position.
+Later Hensarling became one of the earliest and most vocal critics of the Trump administration's trade policies.